culpixtg/blookets/global/README.md

 ```

 # bypassRandomName.js
-This cheat just lets you have a custom name when random name is active
+This cheat just lets you have a custom name when random name is active;

+note: **Box names are case sensitive**

 Open console (ctrl + shift + j) and paste the following:
 ```js